-Comments received from patients, patients' relatives and staff are included in the main body of this report.
+Comments received from patients, relatives, staff and a visiting professional are included in the main body of this report.

 The findings of this report will provide the manager with the necessary information to improve staff practice and the patients' experience.
+Addressing the areas for improvement will further enhance the quality of care and service in the home.